Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 When a macro runs, the owner of the Lambda function is billed for any charges related to the execution of that function.

-The AWS::Serverless transform and AWS::Include transform transforms are macros hosted by AWS CloudFormation.
+The AWS::Serverless transform and AWS::Include transform transforms are macros hosted by CloudFormation.
 There is no charge for using them.

-Considerations when creating AWS CloudFormation macro definitions
+Considerations when creating CloudFormation macro definitions

 When creating macro definitions, keep the following in mind: